 - One product can have several alternative bills of materials.
 During production scheduling, it is possible to choose the BOM.

-- It is possible to track changes to a BOM using the Version Control System functionality.
+- It is possible to track changes to a specific BOM using the Version Control System functionality.

 BOMs and Routings are associated:

-- It is possible to associate a particular BOM with a particular Routing which goes together.
+- It is possible to associate a particular BOM with a particular Routing that goes together.

 - For production planning, a product must have both a BOM and a Routing.
-And both associated with each other.
+And both must be connected with each other.

 If some part is used a fixed amount, irrelevant to the order quantity, it can be entered as Fixed Quantity on the BOM (e.g. a user manual, gloves, tools boxed with the products, etc.).

 If the Co-Product BOM functionality is turned on at Settings -> System settings -> Professional functions -> Co-Product BOM: Yes, then it is possible to define which additional items can be created (and reported) as a result of making the product.

-This functionality is mainly for reporting scrap or wastage, which needs to be tracked in inventory for further processing.
+This functionality can be used for reporting scrap or wastage, which needs to be tracked in inventory for further processing.

 The worker can report the quantity of additional product during production.

-The cost of the additional products is 0.
+The cost of the additional products can be divided proportionally per unit.

 If the BOM with Parameters functionality is turned on and the item has parameters, then it's possible to define a relational BOM where